SCHEDULE & SESSIONS

 VOICES events are by us and for us – completely led and organized by BIPOC adoptees with our community at the center.
 Our events are intentionally designed to empower our community members by creating opportunities for skill-building, self-agency, leadership, and civic engagement.

 As a community committed to inclusivity and intersectionality, VOICES prioritizes accessibility for all, including those with disabilities.
 Our grassroots nonprofit is dedicated to aligning our events with ADA guidelines and beyond.
-To better ensure inclusivity, we are collaborating with The BIPOC Disability Collective, an affiliate nonprofit of the Michigan Disability Rights Coalition.
-Learn more here.
+To better ensure inclusivity, we are collaborating with The BIPOC Disability Collective, a fiscally-sponsored organization of the Michigan Disability Rights Coalition.

 We believe transparency is a way to build trust, show respect, and to break down barriers.
 Therefore, it is important for us to note that, as a newly formed grassroots nonprofit, we have limited resources and are in the process of building toward better accessibility.